This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 Invoke type-matching completion

 Start typing.
 By default, MPS displays the code completion popup automatically as you type.
-If automatic completion is disabled, press Ctrl+Shift+Space or choosefrom the main menu.
+If automatic completion is disabled, press Control+Shift+Space or choosefrom the main menu.

 The most suitable suggestion for the current context is highlighted.